astropy/astropy/docs/table/mixin_columns.rst

 ``format``, ``description`` and ``meta`` are currently stored in a simple dictionary called `_astropy_column_attrs`.
 These attributes can be manipulated with the functions ``col_getattr`` and ``col_setattr`` which are available in the ``astropy.table.column`` module.
-These methods are not formally part of the astropy public API and may change in the future.
+These methods are not part of the astropy public API and are likely to change in the future.

 Mixin protocol